prioberoi/deep-learning-img-recognition/README.md

       std: 0.01        # distribution with stdev 0.01 (default mean: 0)
     }

+pooling layer:
+- try AVE or STOCHASTIC pooling instead of max pooling (one of them may be the L2 pooling neilsen mentioned)

+ReLU layer:
+- swap out rectified linear activation with sigmoid and then tanh activation functions

 regularization:
 - L1 and L2 regularization
 	try l2 regularization of λ=0.1